-13 Years of Quality Plumber Service!
+13 Years of High-Quality Plumber Service!

 Some helpful tips because we care

-HOW TO CHECK GAS GRILLS FOR LEAKS
+HOW TO CHECK GAS EASILY FOR LEAKS

 We all know someone who has lost an earring or contact lens down the bathroom sink drain.
 This problem is often easily fixed* using an ice cream bucket and a wrench.
 Simply locate the pea-trap below your sink, placing the bucket underneath it to catch any water that may spill out.
 Next loosen the two end nuts you see holding the pea-trap in place and remove the trap.
 Your lost item should be in the trap.
 If it’s not, check your ice cream bucket.
 When putting everything back together, make sure that you don’t have a leaking PVC pea trap connection.
 Not only can it make a mess but if the water level is low enough it can allow sewer gases back into the house.
 For this reason it’s a good idea to run water down the drain before you clean everything up.

 Don’t let the drip of a leaking faucet keep you awake at night.
 Tie a string around your faucet so the water runs down the string silently rather than falling straight into the basin.
 Although it’s only a temporary solution to the sound, it should help you get a few more hours of shuteye before your big work presentation.
 For more information on faucet repair, visit our faucet repair page.